San Isidro, Cabañas: Economy

 The principal agricultural items produced include basic grains, sesame and sugarcane.
 The people raise livestock: cattle, pigs, horses and mules.
 Dairy products and sweet brown sugar are produced.
 San Isidro is also a manufacturer of building materials.
 The Asociacion de Amigos de San Isidro Cabanas (ASIC, Friends of San Isidro Cabanas Association) is a community organization which deals with local mining.

 Landmarks

-The municipal government building is located on Avenida Mayo 15, west of the 1,500 m² Parco central.
+The local government building is located on Avenida Mayo 15, west of the 1,500 m2 Parco central.
 It was built in 1956, made of adobe with a tile roof and wooden frame, with a portal on the main façade in the colonial style.
 Over the years it has functioned as the mayor's office, a prison and health centre.
 Casa de la cultura is located on Calle Central, built with mud brick walls and columns of reinforced concrete, with glass lattice windows and brick cement flooring.
 Iglesia San Isidro Labrador was completed in 1988.